 The BBC Web site is reporting the discovery of a 2000 year old carving of the British warrior-god Cocidius on Hadrian’s Wall, in Northumberland near Chester’s Fort.
 The language of the article, and of articles on the Web, implies that this “northern god,” as the BBC puts it, was Germanic.
 The carving, as you can sort of tell from the image, shows a figure with a shield in his outstretched left hand, and a sword or spear in his right; the sort of deity you’d expect Romans stationed in the cold hinterlands of Northumbria to favor.

-It’s quite possible that many of the unnamed deities along Hadrian’s Wall featuring hunting scenes, sometimes with horns, or the warrior with spear /sword and shield are Cocidius.
+It’s quite possible that many of the unnamed deities along Hadrian’s Wall featuring hunting scenes, sometimes with horns, or the warrior with spear or sword, and shield are images of Cocidius.

 |↑1||Green, Miranda.
 Dictionary of Celtic Myth and Legend.
 Thames and Hudson, 1992.
 62).|